-As of mid-November, the silver price was down over 10 percent year-to-date.
-While market watchers had been hoping to see the white metal trend upward for the year, it’s still got a long way to go to reach highs seen in 2011.
+As of mid-April, the silver price was down close to 3 percent year-to-date.
+While market watchers had been hoping to see the white metal trend upward for the year, it still has a long way to go to reach the highs seen in 2011.

 Even so, some investors are looking at silver stocks that pay dividends.
 A dividend is a sum of money that is paid regularly by a company to a class of its shareholders out of its earnings.
 Dividends are often issued as cash payments, but can also be issued as stock or other property.

-With that in mind, here’s a brief overview of five silver stocks that pay dividends.
-They may be worth some attention as the silver price continues to rise.
-Companies are listed in alphabetical order.
-If we missed a dividend-paying silver stock, please let us know in the comments.
+With that in mind, here’s a brief overview of five silver stocks that pay a dividend.
+They may be worth some attention even with the silver price on the decline.
+Companies are listed in alphabetical order; if we missed any silver mining stocks that pay dividends, please let us know in the comments.

 Market cap: US$5.85 billion

 Major miner Fresnillo bills itself as the world’s leading primary silver producer.
-Its precious metals assets include the largest primary silver mine in the world, as well as an “exceptional portfolio of development projects and exploration prospects.”
+Its precious metals assets include the largest primary silver mine in the world, as well as a portfolio of development and exploration prospects.

-This silver stock pays two dividends per year, and its dividend policy takes business profitability and underlying earnings growth into account, as well as capital requirements and cashflow.
-It paid its final 2017 dividend of US$0.298 per share on June 4, 2018, and its 2018 interim dividend came in at US$0.107 per share on September 7, 2018.
+This silver stock pays two dividends per year, and its dividend policy takes business profitability and underlying earnings growth into account, as well as capital requirements and cash flow.
+It paid its interim 2018 dividend of US$0.107 per share on September 7, 2018, and will pay its 2018 final dividend of US$0.167 per share on May 24, 2019.